CleverCloud/doc.clever-cloud.com/commons/admin-console/custom-domain-names.md

 When creating an application, you have two (non exclusive) choices for domain names:

 * Using a personal domain name
-* Using a ***.cleverapps.io** free domain, with built-in SSL
+* Using a **\*.cleverapps.io** free domain, with built-in SSL

 ## Linking your Domain Name to your Application

 You can link one or several domain names in the console.

 Add it in the application configuration: in the console, click on your **application name** in the first panel, then choose **domain names**.
-You'll have to choose to add a custom domain name or use a sub-domain under ``*.cleverapps.io``
+You'll have to choose to add a custom domain name or use a sub-domain under ``*.cleverapps.io``.

-There is a default entry configured by default for every new app: ``yourAppID.cleverapps.io``.
+There is a default entry configured by default for every new app: ``yourAppID.cleverapps.io``, which can be removed.
 In your application's domain section, just enter ``example.cleverapps.io``.
 You have to choose a unique one.
-Trusted SSL is available on every sub-domains.
+Trusted SSL is available on every sub-domain.

-If you need to configure a custom domain name, see the steps below.
+If you need to configure a custom domain name, follow the steps below.

 ## Personal Domain Names